 SU was the only university to develop The Front Line Series of independent study courses for U.S. Marines deployed in the Persian Gulf.
 The courses were later adapted for Marines on a military humanitarian mission in Somalia.

-UC begins putting course material on the web using FTP and the new revised HTML 2.0 specification in support of the college’s independent study and distance programs.
+UC begins putting course material on the web in support of the college’s independent study and distance programs.

 UC is the first college at Syracuse University to offer extended technical support for faculty requesting “multi-media” online content.

 The Center for Business Information Technologies was created, offering its first four certificate computer training programs.